An adaptive high-order surface finite element method for the self-consistent field theory on general curved surfaces: Numerical results

 Tab.\,\ref{tab:afem-uniform} presents the finally converged values of $Q$ and $H$ through the adaptive mesh and uniform mesh methods.
 One can observe that $Q$ and $H$ obtained by the uniform mesh method converge to the adaptive mesh approach from these numerical results.
-The uniform mesh method needs $163842$ DOFs to achieve the same error level, which is $2.68$ times than the adaptive mesh approach does.
+The uniform mesh method needs $163842$ DoFs to achieve the same error level, which is $2.68$ times than the adaptive mesh approach does.

-Next, we apply the adaptive mesh method to the strong segregation systems on a spherical surface with a radius of $3.56 R_g$.
+Thirdly, we apply the adaptive mesh method to the strongly segregated systems on a spherical surface with a radius of $3.56 R_g$.
 Tab.\,\ref{tab:afem-adaptive} gives numerical results of $\chi N$ from $25$ to $60$ and $f=0.2$.
-In Tab.\,\ref{tab:afem-adaptive}, $N^{adap}_{dof}$ is the spatial DOFs of the adaptive mesh scheme. $h_{min}$ is the minimum size of the adaptive mesh. $N^{uni}_{dof}$ is the estimated DOFs of the uniform mesh method by making the mesh size equal $h_{min}$.
-The relatively strong segregation systems' initial values come from the relatively weak segregation systems' converged results.
+In Tab.\,\ref{tab:afem-adaptive}, $N^{Adap}_{DoF}$ is the spatial DoFs of the adaptive mesh scheme. $h_{min}$ is the minimum size of the adaptive mesh. $N^{Uni}_{DoF}$ is the estimated DoFs of the uniform mesh method by making the mesh size equal $h_{min}$.
+In relatively strong segregation regime, its initial values come from the converged results of relatively weak segregated systems.
 For example, the initial values of $\chi N =30$ system come from the converged results of $\chi N =25$ system by the interpolation approach.

 Correspondingly, Fig.\,\ref{fig:afem:spere} shows the distribution of converged adaptive meshes and equilibrium structures for different $\chi N$.
 It is obvious that the interface narrows as $\chi N$ increases.
-From these results, one can find that spatial DOFs and iteration steps of the adaptive mesh method increase mildly as $\chi N$ increases.
+From these results, one can find that spatial DoFs and iteration steps of the adaptive mesh method increase mildly as $\chi N$ increases.
 The adaptive mesh approach can significantly save the computational amount compared with the uniform mesh approach, even up to $91.63\%$ when $\chi N =60$, $f=0.2$.
-This is attributed to the adaptive mesh approach, which can efficiently arrange two-scale mesh grids for the sharp interface and gently changed internal morphology by locally refining and coarsening mesh grids.
+This is attributed to the adaptive mesh approach that can efficiently arrange two-scale mesh grids for the sharp interface and damped internal morphology by locally refining and coarsening mesh grids.